Savala Nolan, Executive Director

 The Earl Warren Professor of Public Law at the University of California, Berkeley, Haney López has been a visiting law professor at Yale, New York University, and Harvard, where he also served as the Ralph E. Shikes Visiting Fellow in Civil Rights and Civil Liberties.
 He holds a master’s in history from Washington University, a master’s in public policy from Princeton, and a law degree from Harvard.
 In 2011, Haney López received an Alphonse Fletcher Fellowship, awarded to scholars whose work furthers the integration goals of Brown v.
 Board of Education.

-Haney López’s personal website can be viewed here.
+Haney López’s personal website.

 Education: